On this page

 - The university's growing art collection, which focuses on contemporary New Zealand artists — strengthened in recent years by the acquisition of contemporary Māori work.

-Furthermore, Massey was instrumental in the development of The Proverb Pathway.
+Furthermore, Massey was instrumental in the development of The Proverb Pathway, launched in 2021.
 A unique community project in Palmerston North featuring an outdoor staircase engraved with proverbs from many diverse languages and cultures.
 This Welcoming Communities initiative is preserving the culture of both our local communities and displaced ones.

 International collaborations and impact

-The publications had over 3,800 citations, with a signification emphasis on research related to geoheritage, disaster and emergency management and community resilience.
+The publications were predominantly in the subject areas of social sciences and environmental sciences, with a significant emphasis on research related to geoheritage, geodiversity, disaster and emergency management and community resilience.

 Green Impact programme launched